 What is hydrogen energy?

-Hydrogen is the most common chemical in the universe.
-It can be produced as a gas or liquid, or made part of other materials, and has many uses such as fuel for transport or heating, a way to store electricity, or a raw material in industrial processes.
+Hydrogen is the most common element in the universe.
+It can be produced as a gas or liquid, or converted into other materials, and has many uses such as fuel for transport or heating, a way to store electricity, or a raw material in industrial processes.

 When it is produced using renewable energy such as solar electricity, hydrogen becomes a way of storing renewable energy for use at a later time when it is needed.